 Welcome to Voices only, our weekly spotlight on all things…

-CUSCO, Peru — That’s Barton Kizer’s biggest fear for the Church of Christ he and his teammates have planted in this South American city of half a million souls, the gateway to the ancient Incan citadel of Machu Picchu.
+CUZCO, Peru — That’s Barton Kizer’s biggest fear for the Church of Christ he and his teammates have planted in this South American city of half a million souls, the gateway to the ancient Incan citadel of Machu Picchu.

 In December, after completing the eight years of service they committed to and trained for, Kizer and his wife, Allison, will pack up their lives and their four children (three of them were born here) and return to the U.S. So will three of their teammates — Gary and Jennifer Reaves and their two children and Corinne Faneus.
 Their destination: Charlotte, N.C., where they hope to plant a new, multi-ethnic Church of Christ.

-The church planted by the team, Iglesia de Cristo, Congregación Ayllu, takes its name from a word meaning “gathering place” or “community” in Quechua — an indigenous tongue still spoken in the villages that seem to dangle from the cliffs surrounding Cusco.
+The church planted by the team, Iglesia de Cristo, Congregación Ayllu, takes its name from a word meaning “gathering place” or “community” in Quechua — an indigenous tongue still spoken in the villages that seem to dangle from the cliffs surrounding Cuzco.
 About 120 people break bread, pray and serve in the church.
 Among them are the addicted, the abused and the overlooked — those the church planters came here to seek and serve.

 Despite the mission’s success, the church planters know of other efforts that, despite careful planning, fell apart after the missionaries went home.
 But they’re not leaving the church empty-handed.